Loading...

 Stay Hydrated

-Drink a glass of water before your meal.
-Adequate hydration can aid digestion and help maintain stable blood sugar levels.
+Drink plenty of water before and during your meal.
+Adequate hydration can aid in the digestion process.

 Mindful Eating